agtbaskara/getting_started_with_fpga/README.md

 A combination of a clock divider and a demultiplexer.
 We blink one of 4 LEDs selected using the demultiplexer.

+### Project 6: Memory Game

+An implementation of a memory game similar to Simon ([link](https://en.wikipedia.org/wiki/Simon_(game))) using switches for input, LEDs for indicators, and a seven-segment display for showing the score.

 ## Simulations

 ### Simulation 1: AND Gate